leonardoPBF/mean-login/README.md

 ng serve --open //abre directamente en el explorador
 ```

-## Backend run

-Run `backend` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to http://localhost:4200/.
 The application will automatically reload if you change any of the source files.

+## Backend server

+To start the backend server, run:

 ```
 cd backend
 node app.js
 ```
+Navigate to http://localhost:5000/. to check if the backend server is running

-## Common error
+###  Common error => *EBUSY: resource busy or locked*

-EBUSY: resource busy or locked, you can try "ng serve" in admi mode vsc or fix whit the following comands:
+If you encounter this error:

+  1. open Visual Studio Code in administration mode.
+  2. Or, try the following commands:

 ```
-npm cache clean --force?
+npm cache clean --force
 npm install --cache
 ```
-if dosent work you can try deleting the temporal data of %temp% `windows + R` put `%temp%` and delete.
+If these commands don’t work, try deleting the temporary data in %temp%.
+Press Windows + R, type %temp%, and delete the files.

 ## Code scaffolding